 If your IRA is left directly to your beneficiaries outside of a trust, then your beneficiaries can immediately cash out your IRA and spend the money as they see fit.
 What happens if a beneficiary chooses this option?
 Then not only is a stretch out of the required minimum distributions, or RMDs, over the beneficiary's remaining life expectancy lost, but 100% of the amount withdrawn will be included in the beneficiary's taxable income in the year of withdrawal.

 A different type of problem can be created if you name your minor grandchild as the direct beneficiary of your IRA.
 If this is the case, then a guardianship or conservatorship will need to be established to manage the IRA for the benefit of the grandchild until he or she reaches the age of 18.
-Then, once the grandchild reaches 18, he or she can withdraw 100% of what's left in the IRA.
+Then, once the grandchild reaches 18, he or she can withdraw 100% of what is left in the IRA without any strings attached.

-On the other hand, if your IRA passes to your beneficiaries through an IRA Trust, then you can put restrictions on how your IRA is spent and when and how much the beneficiary can withdraw.
-This can create an ongoing legacy for your family since the IRA assets that aren't used during a beneficiary's lifetime can continue in trust for the benefit of the beneficiary's descendants.
-This can also be important if the beneficiary already has a taxable estate since the IRA Trust can be drafted to minimize or even eliminate estate taxes in the beneficiary's own estate.
+On the other hand, if your IRA passes to your beneficiaries through an IRA Trust, then you can put restrictions on how your IRA assets are spent and when and how much the beneficiary can withdraw.
+This will create an ongoing legacy for your family since the IRA assets that are not used during a beneficiary's lifetime can continue in trust for the benefit of the beneficiary's descendants.
+This will also be important if the beneficiary already has a taxable estate since the IRA Trust can be drafted to minimize or even eliminate estate taxes in the beneficiary's estate through generation-skipping trust planning.

-An IRA Trust can also be used to insure that the RMDs are stretched out over the entire lifetime of each of your beneficiaries, thereby preserving assets left in the IRA for the benefit of future generations.
+An IRA Trust can also be drafted to insure that the RMDs must be stretched out over the entire lifetime of each of your beneficiaries and not withdrawn all at once (a stretch IRA), thereby preserving the IRA assets that are not needed by the current beneficiaries for the benefit of future generations.